flaviusb/talks/vm/intro.md

   - JS rendering library 'Glimmer'
   - I wrote an opengl based UI toolkit which was mostly a bytecode VM whose bytecodes were rendering tasks
   - In fact, lots of rendering middleware uses this approach - Apple's Metal APIs, for example.
+  - SPIRV for Vulkan is even more this.
   - If you are familiar with the literature, you can end up building out Jitting infrastructure, GC, OSR, Deopt, multithreading, tuning parameters, stack layout optimisation, playing with instruction encoding for code density, macroinstructions, polymorphic inline caches, dynamic recompilation...
 - 'General' runtimes
   - JVM, CLR, Parrot, Truffle/Graal, OMR, ZetaVM, Qbrt, Rubinius, PyPy, Dis...